-And the "Catholic Monarchs" Ferdinand and Isabella found intellectuals who were ready to justify that conquest in spiritual and legal terms.
-The Kouchners of the early 1500s turned to the writings of Spanish jurists, especially Francisco de Vitoria.
-He was among the founders of international law and the laws of war; his treatises planted the seeds of today's so-called right of humanitarian intervention.
+And the Catholic Monarchs found intellectuals who were ready to justify that conquest in spiritual and legal terms.
+And the Kouchners of the early 1500s turned to the writings of Spanish jurists, especially Francisco de Vitoria.
+He was among the founders of International Law and the laws of war and his treatises planted the seeds of today's so-called right of humanitarian intervention.
 Vitoria wrote that conquest was difficult to justify, but that it was permitted if it was carried out in order to protect the innocent from cannibalism and human sacrifice.
 War was justified if it was fought to spread the faith.
-Moreover, war was not justified except as defense against aggression or "to right a very great wrong."
+Moreover, war was not justified except as defense against aggression or to right a very great wrong.

-In the process of spreading the faith and protecting the innocent from cannibalism and human sacrifice, the Spaniards decimated the Indian population of America.
-In Mexico alone, the 25 million inhabitants in 1500 fell to two million by 1700.
+In the process of spreading the faith and protecting the innocent from cannibalism and human sacrifice, the Spaniards literally decimated the Indian population of America.
+In Mexico alone, the 25 million inhabitants in 1500 were reduced to two million by 1700.
 Humanitarian intervention can certainly have its drawbacks.

-No one advocates turning a blind eye to human suffering.
+No one would advocate the turning of a blind eye to human suffering.
 And here we again encounter the question of instinct.
-Survival is pursued instinctively, whereas helping your neighbor is part of the "learned patterns" of behavior.
-We all have our dose of compassion and there is a good Samaritan somewhere in all of us.
-And yet as nation-states we are hard put to act in a selfless, compassionate manner.

-On the other hand, few seek to justify repressive, undemocratic regimes.
-Nor can the leaders of such regimes seek refuge in the theory espoused by some characters in the musical West Side story, to wit, "I'm depraved on account of I'm deprived."
+Survival is pursued instinctively whereas helping your neighbor is part of those "learned patterns" of behaviour.
+We all have our dose of compassion and there is a good samaritan somewhere in all of us.
+And yet as Nation-States we are hard put to act in a selfless, compassionate manner.
+On the other hand, no one would dare to try and justify a repressive, undemocratic regime.
+Nor can the leaders of such regimes seek refuge in the theory espoused by some characters in the musical "West Side Story", to wit, "I'm depraved on account of I'm deprived".
 The problem is indeed complex.
-But we shall not begin to resolve it as long as there are those who preach while following a double standard, and those who are preached to and attempt to defend themselves by invoking other standards M
+But we shall not begin to resolve it as long as there are those who preach while following a double standard and those who are preached to and attempt to defend themselves by invoking other standards.